If you’re here that means that you’ve mastered the following…

 - And as you come to the deepest part of a curve, reduce your stitch length from 2.5 to 2.0mm.
 Because a shorter stitch length will allow you to stitch with greater accuracy.

 - Also, as you sew curves, you will most likely have to stop as you approach the deepest part of the curve; lift your presser foot; and readjust your fabric.
 Make sure you stop with the needle DOWN before you lift the presser foot!

-Just remember to increase your stitch length back to 2.5mm after you’ve sewn the curve area.
+Just remember to increase your stitch length back to 2.5mm after you’ve sewn the deep curve area.

 Now, that wasn’t so bad?!